UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 5. A new directory called 'Canadian-NEMO-Ocean-Modelling-Forum-Commuity-of-Practice' should now appear within your directory.
 Go inside this

-6. Within this directory, there are a few files which should not be editted. head inside the 'docs' directory.
+6. Within this directory, there are a few files which should not be edited. head inside the 'docs' directory.

 7. There are more files (to not be touched) as well as some directories here.
 Of note are '_static' and 'Institutions'.
 The admin should have created a directory within each of these that match your institution.
 See if those exist- I'll use 'MyInstitution' as an example: